 Research & Planning has moved to an all-electronic format for Wyoming Labor Force Trends.
 If you would like to receive Trends electronically but are not currently doing so, please contact R&P Research Supervisor Michael Moore at michael.moore@wyo.gov or (307) 473-3814.

-The Research & Planning section of the Wyoming Department of Workforce Services reported the state’s seasonally adjusted unemployment rate edged upward from 3.1% in September to 3.2% in October.
-Despite its recent increases, Wyoming’s unemployment rate remains much lower than the U.S. unemployment rate of 4.1%.
+The Research & Planning section of the Wyoming Department of Workforce Services reported the state’s seasonally adjusted unemployment rate rose from 3.3% in November to 3.5% in December.
+Wyoming’s unemployment rate has been gradually trending upward for the past few months.
+It is higher than its December 2023 level of 2.9%, but still remains lower than the current U.S. rate of 4.1%.

 Current News Release | News Release Archive